Best Practices for Order Sync

 Taxability

-All customers, items, and shipping items should be assigned to a taxable tax schedule.
-This allows NetSuite Connector to tax or not tax orders, and the items in them, in a way that matches the order on the storefront.
-Whether an order or item should be taxable has already been determined by the time NetSuite Connector retrieves the order.
-Therefore, NetSuite Connector must have the ability to import the order as both taxable and non-taxable to match the storefront.
+Assign all customers, items, and shipping items to a taxable tax schedule.
+This lets NetSuite Connector tax orders and items correctly, matching the storefront.
+By the time NetSuite Connector retrieves an order, it's already been determined if it's taxable.
+NetSuite Connector needs to be able to import orders as either taxable or non-taxable to match the storefront.

 Marketplace Remittance

-For marketplaces that remit tax on your behalf (Amazon, Walmart, and others) the best practice is for NetSuite Connector to omit the tax from the orders when they import to NetSuite.
-This functionality is enabled by default.
+For marketplaces that handle tax on your behalf (like Amazon or Walmart), it's best for NetSuite Connector to exclude tax from orders when importing to NetSuite.
+This is enabled by default.
 The tax is omitted because the marketplace never provides the tax revenue to you, but instead remits the tax directly to the tax authority on your behalf.

 VAT

 For storefronts that charge Value Added Tax (VAT), the best practice is for NetSuite Connector to subtract the VAT amount from the item before syncing the order since NetSuite will assign tax to the item upon import.
-If NetSuite Connector does not subtract the VAT from the item, then NetSuite will add an additional VAT to the item resulting in an overtaxing of the item.
+If NetSuite Connector doesn't subtract the VAT, NetSuite will add extra VAT, overtaxing the item.

 Setup